 Table of Contents

-Measuring software development productivity helps teams understand how efficiently they work, deliver better software, and improve business outcomes.
-But it’s not as simple as counting lines of code or hours worked.
-This guide explains how to measure productivity in a way that’s easy to understand, practical, and focused on creating value.
-We’ll cover key metrics, frameworks, and tips to make your team more effective while keeping developers happy.
+Measuring software development productivity helps teams understand their efficiency, deliver better software, and improve business outcomes.
+However, it’s more complex than simply counting lines of code or hours worked.
+This guide explains how to measure productivity in a clear, practical way that focuses on creating value.
+It covers key metrics, frameworks, and tips to help your team become more effective while keeping developers satisfied.

 Why Measure Software Development Productivity?